mmichlin66/mimcss/README.md

     defaultColor = css.$var( "color", "black")
     defaultBgColor = css.$var( "color", "white")

-    // use the custom property by referring to the previously defined object div = css.$tag( "div", {
+    // use the custom properties by referring to the previously defined objects div = css.$tag( "div", {
         color: this.defaultColor,
         backgroundColor: this.defaultBgColor,
     })

-    // overriding the value of the custom property footer = css.$tag( "footer", {
+    // overriding the values of the custom properties footer = css.$tag( "footer", {
         "--": [
             [this.defaultColor, "yellow"],